great-expectations/great_expectations/docs/docusaurus/docs/cloud/data_assets/manage_data_assets.md

 8. Click **Finish**.

+9. Add an Expectation.
+See [Add an Expectation](../expectations/manage_expectations.md#add-an-expectation).

 ## Edit a Data Asset

 1. In Jupyter Notebook, run the following code to import the `great_expectations` module and the existing Data Context: